v-pbartley/openhack-mc4h/docs/Challenge-2.md

 ---
-title: Challenge 2 - Convert HL7 to FHIR
+title: Convert HL7 to FHIR
 has_children: false
-nav_order: 1
+nav_order: 4
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare